rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 # Rationale and alternatives

 Running rustdoc in parallel is essential in enabling the tool to scale to large projects.
 The approach implemented by Cargo is to run rustdoc in parallel by locking the CCI files.
-There are some environments where having synchronized access to the CCI is impossible.
+There are some workspaces where having synchronized access to the CCI is impossible.
 This proposal implements a reasonable approach to shared rustdoc, because it cleanly enables the addition of new kinds of CCI without changing existing documentation.

 # Prior art

 Prior art for linking and merging independently generated documentation was **not** identified in Javadoc, Godoc, Doxygen, Sphinx (intersphinx), nor any documentation system for other languages.
 Analogs of cross-crate information were not found, but a more thorough investigation or experience with other systems may be needed.

 However, the issues presented here have been encountered in multiple build systems that interact with rustdoc.
-They limit the usefulness of rustdoc in large environments.
+They limit the usefulness of rustdoc in large workspaces.

 ## Bazel